PACE-challenge/Minimum-Fill-In-PACE-2017-instances/README.md

 ### File Format

 Each `.graph`-file contains a list of vertex-pairs, constituting an undirected edge.
+Each line corresponds to one edge.
+The vertices of the edge are separated by a whitespace.
+Vertex ids are integers of value at least 1.
+Lines starting with '#' are comments.